wdblair/composite-smt/logs/unknowns/README.md

 4. If only one solver s finishes, answer s, where s is the solver's name.

 If any answer unknown, do the above just on the unknown files with the next timeout t'.
+If most answer known, reduce the timeout.

+There's a lot of benchmarks to go through.
+The logics QF_BV and QF_AUBV, for example, have roughly 46000 benchmarks to go through.
+Given we only have about 43,200 minutes until the project is due, taking a random sample is our best bet.

 ### Results

 N/A